Assisted Living FAQs

 How long is your wait list?

 This changes periodically throughout the year for multiple reasons.
-We generally tell applicants to expect 12-18 months for an opening.
+We generally tell applicants to expect approximately 6 months for an opening but please check with us for today’s availability.

 Do I bring my own furniture?